magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-event-hub.md

 ## Create Uplink Converter

 Before creating the integration, you need to create an Uplink converter in Data converters.
-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
+Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in IoT Hub.
 Click on the “plus” and on “Create new converter”.
 To view the events, enable Debug.
 In the function decoder field, specify a script to parse and transform data.

 **NOTE** Although the Debug mode is very useful for development and troubleshooting, leaving it enabled in production mode may tremendously increase the disk space, used by the database, because all the debugging data is stored there.
 It is highly recommended to turn the Debug mode off when done debugging.